-How lovely it is always to sing praises to God, to praise him with our voices, to behold the glory of God, to sing down the shekinah of God.
+How lovely it is always to sing praises to God, to praise him with our voices, to behold the glory of God, to sing down the Shekinah of God.

 David the psalmist was a man after God’s own heart because he usually steeps himself with songs and praises to God.
 The renowned philosopher St Augustine of Hippo will say that the man who sings well prays twice, singing is prayer on its own and an effective type or form of prayer.

-The choir is a group charged with raising voices and for me, the only group that is in heaven and earth, and a person who belongs to the choir is a chorister and as such needs to be a good chorister.
+A choir is a group charged with raising voices and for me, the only group that is in heaven and earth, and a person who belongs to the choir is a chorister and as such needs to be a good chorister.

-If you go for choir rehearsals, there is that chorister whose absence is always noticed, whose smiles are always infectious, that people like noticing, that everyone wants to be friendly with, and there is that chorister who though a good singer may be unruly and intimidating, always irritated, telling people off, feeding them with how bad their voices are, that chorister that is not at peace with the little efforts of others, who would always to be at the centre of attractions.
+If you go for choir rehearsals, there is that chorister whose absence is always noticed, whose smiles are always infectious, that people like noticing, that everyone wants to be friendly with, and there is that chorister who though a good singer may be unruly and intimidating, always irritated, telling people off, feeding them with how bad their voices are, that chorister that is not at peace with the little efforts of others, who would always to be at the center of attractions.

-The choir director or masters and mistresses should ensure that all achieved something before leaving, no one chorister is expected to leave the same way they came, there should be an improvement, they should always yearn for rehearsals, the choir should a place where everyone is happy and at peace with each other.
+The choir director or masters and mistresses should ensure that all achieved something before leaving, no one chorister is expected to leave the same way they came, there should be an improvement, they should always yearn for rehearsals, and the choir should be a place where everyone is happy and at peace with each other.

-Thirdly, one must be ready to learn, in as much as we advocate for tolerances, the chorister must be willing to learn and grow, the chorister must be willing to improve, it is frustrating that a chorister is taught repeatedly and nothing is shown for it.
-Like schooling, a chorister is a student because learning takes place in a choir, as a student goes home to revise the day’s classes and lectures, every chorister is expected to pick up the songs learnt and revise them by him or herself, so that you don’t draw others back during the next choir meeting.
+Thirdly, one must be ready to learn, in as much as we advocate for tolerances, the chorister must be willing to learn and grow, and the chorister must be willing to improve, it is frustrating that a chorister is taught repeatedly and nothing is shown for it.
+Like schooling, a chorister is a student because learning takes place in a choir, as a student goes home to revise the day’s classes and lectures, every chorister is expected to pick up the songs learned and revise them by him or herself so that you don’t draw others back during the next choir meeting.
 You can always spot the choristers who revise their songs at home from those that don’t.

 Those that revise their own find their feet when the songs are been sung, they flow and make rehearsals easier and sweeter.
 There is this disappointment of going back to a song that was perfected in the previous class and then choristers come back and tell you that they have forgotten.
-It is painful, so a good chorister must be willing to learn and put in extra effort.
+It is painful, so a good chorister must be willing to learn and put in the extra effort.

 Fourthly, a good chorister must be regular at rehearsals.
 Music is dynamic and keeps improving, on daily basis, good music is been released and you can keep yourself abreast with such by coming to rehearsals so that you can practice.

 Remember that practice makes one perfect.
-A good chorister must be ready to sacrifice for that talent; a good chorister must be prepared to always refine his or talent by being abreast with the happenings; that is learning new songs to help thrill audience.
+A good chorister must be ready to sacrifice for that talent; a good chorister must be prepared to always refine his or her talent by being abreast with the happenings; that is learning new songs to help thrill the audience.